Hon. Reginald A. Boddie: Commercial Part 12 Rules - 2JD Supreme Civil

 Principal Law Clerk: Hajin Suh, Esq.

-Assistant Law Clerk: Runyu (Rain) Hu, Esq.
+Assistant Law Clerk: Daobo Wang, Esq.

 Part Clerk: Talia Jacoby

-Motions: Thursdays.
+Motions: on Thursdays.
 Oral arguments are only upon request.
 There are no appearances, physical or virtual, on motions/order to show causes unless previously arranged with chambers.
 If any party requests oral argument, argument must be IN PERSON on the return date.
 The court will provide a specific time for parties to appear.
-Request for oral argument must be made by email to hsuh@nycourts.gov at least three days before the motion’s return date.
+Request for oral argument must be made by email to [email protected] at least three days before the motion’s return date.

-Motion Adjournments: Requests must be made three days prior to the return date.
+Motion Adjournments: requests must be made three days prior to the return date.
 Motions that are on for the first time may be adjourned via stipulation.
 Any further adjournments require court approval and are generally only granted upon good cause shown.

-Settlement Conferences: Conducted in-person as scheduled by the court.
+Settlement Conferences: conducted in-person as scheduled by the court.
 In certain circumstances, court can accommodate the parties virtually.

 1. General Matters